-The Maintenance and Light Repair II (MLR II) course prepares students for entry into Maintenance and Light Repair III.
-Students study automotive general electrical systems, starting and charging systems, batteries, lighting, and electrical accessories.
+The Maintenance and Light Repair II (MLR II) Students study and service suspension and steering systems and brake systems.
+Students also study and service automotive HVAC systems, engine performance systems, automatic and manual transmission/transaxle systems, and practice workplace soft skills.
 Upon completing all of the Maintenance and Light Repair courses, students may enter automotive service industry as an ASE Certified MLR Technician.
+Upon completion of all MLR courses students will be able to take the tests for the ASE MLR Certifications.